uboslinux/ubos-docs/sphinx/users/installation/armv7h_container.rst

    on the command line.

-   If you are running btrfs as your filesystem, you may want to create a subvolume and unpack into that subvolume instead, as `systemd-nspawn` is btrfs-aware and that can speed up things and save some disk space.
+   If you are running btrfs as your filesystem, you may want to create a subvolume and unpack into that subvolume instead, as ``systemd-nspawn`` is btrfs-aware and that can speed up things and save some disk space.
 However, btrfs is optional.

 #.
+Consider adding some virtual memory to your device, if you have an attached
+   hard drive.
+This will alleviate memory pressures on the device that has little RAM.

-Boot the container. `systemd-nspawn` has a wide variety of options, in particular
+#.
+Boot the container. ``systemd-nspawn`` has a wide variety of options, in particular
    for how to set up networking.
 A private network, as we do it here, is one simple option, but you may want to choose a different option, depending on your needs: